 Today, there is greater demand for savvy, sophisticated, and strategic communicators to help companies and organizations meet the challenges of getting the right information to the right people at the right time.
 An MA in strategic communication can provide you with the advanced knowledge and skills needed to succeed in a higher-level communications role, including audience analysis, campaign development, writing, presentation, persuasion, research, project management, and evaluation.

 If you have an interest in advancing your career in local, state, or national government — or even in international affairs or nonprofit management — a master of public administration might be a smart pick from the available options in master’s business programs.
 Programs like this, such as the one offered by National, combine elements of an MBA program (finance, budget, management) with coursework in ethics, policy, research methods, grant writing, and urban planning.
-You can learn more about the differences and similarities between an online MBA and the MPA in this blog post.
+You can learn more about the differences and similarities between an online MBA and an MPA.

 No matter what a company’s size or focus, chances are they rely on technology for nearly everything: data, records, communication, security, production, finance, to name a few.
 One area of extreme growth and importance is information — both protecting it and using it to help make decisions.